getcuia/cuia/README.md

 never use more than 100kb to hold those string representations, even on very large screens[^how-big].

-But, contrary to bubbletea, kay is built on top of [curses](https://docs.python.org/3/library/curses.html). curses is a standard Python library (written in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>)) that wraps the
+But, contrary to Bubble Tea, kay is built on top of [curses](https://docs.python.org/3/library/curses.html). curses is a standard Python library (written in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>)) that wraps the